 White Card training costs between $35-$220.
 Prices vary depending on where and with whom you are completing the course.
 Whether it is face-to-face, online or virtual classroom (Zoom) delivery.

 Many websites and companies offer this training online.
-One of the main providers are Express Online Training (RTO 40592), which offers the White Card online course for $44 (valid for WA, TAS).
+One of the main providers is Express Online Training (RTO 40592), which offers the White Card online course for $44 (valid for WA, TAS).
 Also available for QLD, NSW at higher costs.

 The classroom courses are more expensive.